hortopan/expressjs.routes.autoload/README.md

 app.use(require('expressjs.routes.autoload')(path = './routes', recursive = false));
 ```

-Put your models within the **./rotes** directory and add models in files:
+Put your models within the **./routes** directory and add models in individual files like this:

 ```
 module.exports = function(router){